lisds/logistic_regression_exercise/README.md

 # Logistic regression exercise task

+**Do not fork this repository!**.
+It is for illustrative purposes only.

 This is an example repo for the logistic regression exercise task.

 It is currently just a skeleton, to show you the sort of file structure your